vicramon/color_roll/README.md

 If you're attempting a big change, please raise an issue first and let's discuss.

-I mostly care about keep the UI clean, functional, and fast.
+I mostly care about keeping the UI clean, functional, and fast.